Corn Kings and One-Horse Thieves

 However, it was the Professors that gave Chicago its first literature worth the name.
 The major figures were Robert Herrick and Henry Blake Fuller.
 Robert Herrick had dubious credentials as a Chicago guy, as he was born in Cambridge, Massachusetts (in 1868), educated at Harvard, and was a member of the faculty in the University of Chicago; publisher Henry Regnery got close when he called Fuller an “unwilling Chicagoan;” the subject matter was Chicago but the sensibility was New England.
 Such upholders of the genteel did not see Chicago as a new and exciting kind of city but as a failed old one.

 The Professors work in the Fuller tradition; Fuller’s successors include Willa Cather and Saul Bellow.
 Regnery recalls how Fuller, explaining to a colleague why he was reluctant to undertake another Chicago novel, replied, “Who wants to read about this repellent town?”
 That attitude—fascination alloyed with disgust—was typical of much of Bellow’s later work too.
 And Bellow, like Fuller, taught at the University of Chicago.

 “Which school is the better?” is a silly question.
 “Which is more representative?” is slightly less silly but no easier to answer.
 The Regular Guys held the summit for decades, but of late the Professors are winning, but only because gentility is on the rise—at last.
 The old Chicago is dead, and the practitioners of Regular Guyism are obliged to be nostalgists (as Bellow was nostalgic in Augie March).
-Stuart Dybek and Norbert Blei carry Sandburg’s flag through the scattered shot of critics who find it all a bit passé; ethnic fiction is in these days, but Dybek and Blei write about this era’s wrong ethnics.
+Stuart Dybek and Norbert Blei carry on, but while ethnic fiction is in these days, Dybek and Blei write about this era’s wrong ethnics.